 The practice had implemented systems to assess, monitor and manage risks to patient and staff safety.
 The practice followed published guidelines in relation to sharps safety, and risks associated with the handling and disposal of dental sharps were assessed and procedures implemented to mitigate these risks.
 All staff undertook training in sepsis awareness and information was available to help staff recognise signs of sepsis and take prompt action.
-The dental hygienists worked with chairside support.
-There were procedures in relation lone working to assess and mitigate risks.
+There were procedures in relation lone working to assess and mitigate risks when staff such as the dental hygienist and cleaning staff worked without chairside support.